The Florida State University Orchestras have enjoyed a long and illustrious history

 UNIVERSITY PHILHARMONIA (MUN2210-0001; MUN4213-0001)

 The University Philharmonia is comprised exclusively of undergraduate students.
 All freshman and sophomore string players are required to play in the Philharmonia before being eligible to audition for the USO.
 The Philharmonia rehearses Mondays and Wednesdays from 4:00-6:30 p.m. and gives four concerts per season.
 The Philharmonia accompanies faculty soloists and the winner of the Young Artist Competition.

 SINFONIA (MUN2210-0002; MUN4213-0003; MUN5215-0002)

-The Campus Orchestra offers non-major string players from throughout our campus the opportunity to play in a string ensemble.
-The Campus Orchestra rehearses on Tuesday evenings from 7:00-9:00 p.m. and gives one concert per semester.
+Sinfonia offers non-major string players from throughout our campus the opportunity to play in an orchestra.
+Sinfonia rehearses on Tuesday evenings from 7:00-9:00 p.m. and gives one concert per semester.
 There is no audition for membership.
-Note: Campus Orchestra does not qualify for major ensemble credit for music majors.
+Note: Sinfonia does not qualify for major ensemble credit for music majors.